msu/csci-432-fall2021/misc.md

 10. Attend [Lucy William's Comprehensive Exam](https://www.montana.edu/calendar/events/39417) on Wednesday, 6 October 2021.
 Write-up is due 13 October 2021.
-11. Suggest a misc assignment!
-To earn misc credit, the suggestion must be submitted in writing (an email or upload a PDF to gradescope) by Halloween, 31 October 2021.
-12. Meet a postdoc on Wednesday, 13 October.
+11. Meet a postdoc on Wednesday, 13 October.
 Location TBA.
 Write a 1-page reflection on the experinece (due: 20 October 2021).
-13. Attend IEEE VIS practic Q&A on 14 October at 10:00.
+12. Attend IEEE VIS practic Q&A on 14 October at 10:00.
 Zoom link will be provided via email.
 Come up with three questions for the speaker.
 List of questions due:
 21 October 2021.